hasboeuf/louisbread/README.md

 ![cuisson_3][cuisson_3]

 * Put the plate in the oven
-* Throw away a cup of water inside the hoven before closing it (this is actually my favorite part of this recipe), this will bring much humidity at once
+* Throw away a cup of water inside the oven before closing it (this is actually my favorite part of this recipe), this will bring much humidity at once

 ![cuisson_4][cuisson_4]